Friday, November 9, 2012

 But if Obama doesn't have a mandate, then neither do they.
 Their candidate lost.
 They blew a chance to take control of the Senate.
 And while they held control of the House, they lost seats, their majority cut in half.

 There was little McCain could do in 2008.
 The disaster of the economy ruined any chance he had.
 Had McCain been 62 then, instead of 72, he could have gone to the GOP and said, "I took a bullet for you.
 You owe me another shot."
-(Worked for Tom Dewey in 1948 -- through the Convention, anyway.
+(That worked for Tom Dewey in 1948 -- through the Convention, anyway.
 Same for Democrat Adlai Stevenson in 1956.)

 But there were so many things Romney could have done differently.
 He made his choices.
 As Billy Joel would say, "Don't look for answers.
 You took your chances.
 Don't ask me why."